jxareas/Machine-Learning-Notebooks/README.md

   </p>
 </div>

-#BreakIntoAI with the free-to-audit [Machine Learning Specialization](https://www.coursera.org/specializations/machine-learning-introduction).
+Break into AI with the free-to-audit [Machine Learning Specialization][MACHINE_LEARNING_SPECIALIZATION_URL].
 Master fundamental AI concepts and develop practical machine learning skills in the beginner-friendly, 3-course program by AI visionary Andrew Ng.

+**What you'll learn:**
+- **Build ML models with NumPy & scikit-learn**
+  - Build & train supervised models for prediction & binary classification tasks (linear, logistic regression)

+- **Build & train a neural network with TensorFlow**
+  - Perform multi-class classification
+  - Build & use decision trees & tree ensemble methods

+- **Apply best practices for ML development**
+  - Use unsupervised learning techniques, including clustering & anomaly detection

+- **Build recommender systems**
+  - Use a collaborative filtering approach
+  - Implement a content-based deep learning method
+  - Build a deep reinforcement learning model

 ## 🚀 Modules 🚀

-### COURSE 1
-### Supervised Machine Learning: Regression and Classification
+### Course 1 - [Supervised Machine Learning: Regression and Classification][SUPERVISED_LEARNING_COURSE_URL]

 In the first course of the Machine Learning Specialization, you will:

 - Build machine learning models in Python using popular machine learning libraries NumPy and scikit-learn.
 - Build and train supervised machine learning models for prediction and binary classification tasks, including linear regression and logistic regression

-### COURSE 2
-### Advanced Learning Algorithms
+### Course 2 - [Advanced Learning Algorithms][ADVANCED_LEARNING_COURSE_URL]

 In the second course of the Machine Learning Specialization, you will:

 - Build and train a neural network with TensorFlow to perform multi-class classification
 - Apply best practices for machine learning development so that your models generalize to data and tasks in the real world
 - Build and use decision trees and tree ensemble methods, including random forests and boosted trees

-### COURSE 3
-### Unsupervised Learning, Recommenders, Reinforcement Learning
+### Course 3 - [Unsupervised Learning, Recommenders, Reinforcement Learning][UNSUPERVISED_LEARNING_COURSE_URL]

 In the third course of the Machine Learning Specialization, you will:

 - Use unsupervised learning techniques for unsupervised learning: including clustering and anomaly detection.
 - Build recommender systems with a collaborative filtering approach and a content-based deep learning method.
 - Build a deep reinforcement learning model.